myrmnn/RESTCountries/README.md

 <a>https://restcountries.eu/</a>

-Search for a country to get information listed on the page, or click the random button and get a country randomly generated for you.
+Search for a country or click the "random" button to get information about that country generated for you.